espen357moe/tech-radar-1/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+Forked from [Zalando's tech radar](https://github.com/zalando/tech-radar) to help aligning technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization: